WSUM: History

-Since then, WSUM has expanded to near-24/7 programming.
+Since then, WSUM has expanded to 24/7 programming.
 The station currently has over 250 members.

 Programming

-Programming on WSUM is entirely free-form, in that hosts are allowed to completely program their own show.
+Programming on WSUM is entirely free-form.
+Hosts are allowed to completely program their own show.
 Programming schedules operate on a semesterly schedule.
 A typical schedule consists of a variety of sports, talk shows, and music shows, including indie rock, funk, house music, folk, and community affairs.
 Most of the programmers are students (of any area college), although there are some community members with shows.

-On Wisconsin Radio

 On Wisconsin Radio is the station's flagship public affairs program.
 The show covers the Badgers and everything Wisconsin, featuring the latest in political news, sports, music, culture, and community events through quality journalism, creative pre-production and energetic live performance.
 Previous guests include politicians Senator Tammy Baldwin, Mary Burke, and Madison mayor Paul Soglin, comedians Julian McCullough, Christopher Titus, Steve Byrne, and Adam Cayton-Holland, and former Green Bay Packer Ahman Green.
 The podcast debuted in February 2015.

 Student Staff

 Educating future broadcasters is one of the core objectives of WSUM, according to its mission statement.
-As such, the staff at WSUM operates much as a professional radio station.
+As such, the staff at WSUM operates as a professional radio station.

 The station manager is elected each year in November by the members of WSUM, while the rest of the staff is hired by the station manager.
-The program director is primarily in charge of scheduling shows and training future hosts each semester.
-The music director is primarily in charge of talking to promoters and planning Snake on the Lake.
+The program director is in charge of scheduling shows and training future hosts each semester.
+The music director is in charge of talking to promoters and planning Snake on the Lake.
 The production director creates on-air fare for the station.

 The general manager, currently Kelsey Brannen, oversees the student staff and liaises with the administration for budget and other issues.

 WSUM sports

-The WSUM Sports Department provides UW-Madison students hands-on experience in the field of sports broadcasting.
+The WSUM Sports Department provides UW-Madison students with hands-on experience in the field of sports broadcasting.
 WSUM Sports offers numerous sports talk shows throughout the week, all of which are entirely produced and hosted by students.
 In addition, WSUM provides live play-by-play coverage of Wisconsin football, men's and women's basketball, and men's and women's hockey on its online sports stream.
 The station also has an exclusive partnership with the official website of Wisconsin athletics, to broadcast Badger softball and women's hockey games.

 In January 2010, the WSUM Sports Department began an exclusive partnership to provide the on-air talent for the Big Ten Network as a part of its "Student-U" initiative.